zbw/pm20_web/category/subject/i/144810/about.en.md

-## Countries-subject archives
+## Countries-subject archives folders

-In total 43 folders, 3026 documents - folders incomplete.
+In total 43 folders, 3134 documents - folders incomplete.
+Further material on digitized microfilm [see below](#filmsections).
-For material not published as folders, please check the [digitized micro-films](/film/h1_sh.de.html) (in German).

 _For direct access to the documents, click the "(xy documents)" link, for folder information use the "(folder)" link._